MaZeNHeKaL29/API_Testing/README.md

-# API_Testing
+# API Testing
-API Testing for Restful Booker Site Using Rest Assured
+API Testing for Restful Booker Site and Fake Store Site Using Rest Assured and TestNG